Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

 3. **Large Language Models (LLMs)**: Utilized for natural language processing tasks such as converting user queries into Cypher queries, extracting relevant entities, and generating embeddings to match user inputs with the knowledge graph data.

+4. **Prompt Engineering:** Implemented various prompt patterns to generate effecient Cypher queries from user inputs, entity extractions, validating entities and relations of generated Cypher Queries with Graph Schema, structuring the final output

-4. **Ollama**: Employed to run pre-trained language models locally.
+5. **Ollama**: Employed to run pre-trained language models locally.
 Models like `all-minilm` and `llama3-text2cypher-demo` were used to generate vector embeddings for similarity searches and convert natural language questions into structured Cypher queries.

-5. **Python**: Used as the core programming language for implementing the backend logic, integrating with Neo4j, processing user queries, and deploying the Streamlit application.
+6. **Python**: Used as the core programming language for implementing the backend logic, integrating with Neo4j, processing user queries, and deploying the Streamlit application.

-6. **Cypher**: Employed to interact with the Neo4j database by executing generated queries, allowing us to retrieve and manipulate graph data based on the user’s input.
+7. **Cypher**: Employed to interact with the Neo4j database by executing generated queries, allowing us to retrieve and manipulate graph data based on the user’s input.

-7. **.env**: Used to securely store and manage environment variables, such as Neo4j credentials, ensuring that sensitive information remains protected and easily configurable.
+8. **.env**: Used to securely store and manage environment variables, such as Neo4j credentials, ensuring that sensitive information remains protected and easily configurable.